subhradeep09/subhradeep09/README.md

 ---

 ### 💡 About Me
-- 🔭 I’m currently working on **UrbNexus — a digital collaboration platform for smart cities**
 - 🧠 Passionate about **Web Development**, **Cyber Security**, and **AI-powered tools**
 - 🎯 Love turning creative ideas into **beautiful, functional applications**
 - 🧩 Constantly learning, experimenting, and pushing boundaries in tech